unrealbg/ESP32-MQTT-EnvMonitor/README.md

 ### Integration

 The WebServer is designed to be scalable and easily integrable with other systems, providing a seamless interface for data communication and device control.
 This makes it an ideal solution for IoT applications requiring real-time sensor data monitoring and device management over HTTP.

+## Additional Functionalities

+### Relay Control
+This project now includes the ability to control a relay module, enabling the ESP32 to manage power to connected devices.
+You can switch devices on or off based on sensor data or through MQTT commands, allowing for automated environmental control or remote power management.

+### AHT10 Sensor Support
+Alongside the DHT21 sensor, the ESP32 is now compatible with the AHT10 sensor.
+This provides flexibility in choosing the sensor based on your precision and calibration needs for temperature and humidity monitoring.

 ## Project Images